 (To be actively led by Public Agency with at least two unrelated companies)

-* Firms must be at least achieve 30% productivity improvement and demonstrate development in any 2 of the 3 areas in financial standing, human resource development or certifications/awards.
+* Firms must achieve at least 30% productivity improvement and demonstrate development in any 2 of the 3 areas in financial standing, human resource development or certifications/ awards.

 ** Firms must achieve at least 40% productivity improvement, and the technology used must demonstrate the potential to greatly transform the industry’s current state.